 To correct it, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter, or mg/dL, before meals, and less than 180 mg/dL 1 to 2 hours after a meal).
 It may take as long as 3 months for your vision to fully get back to normal.

 Do tell your eye doctor.
-She can let you know if this is a symptom of a more serious problem.
+They can let you know if this is a symptom of a more serious problem.

 The natural internal lens of your eye allows your eye to see and focus on an image, just like a camera.
 When that lens gets cloudy, like a dirty or smudged window, that means a cataract has formed.
 Anyone can get them, but people with diabetes tend to get them earlier, and they get worse faster.